Eucommia Bark (Du Zhong)

 Study 1: 24 healthy adults (BP 120-160/80-100) randomized to eucommia 500 mg 3x daily for 8 weeks.
 Study 3: 30 healthy adults (BP 120-160/80-100) randomized to 1 g eucommia 3x daily for 2 weeks with 24-hour ambulatory BP monitoring.
 Standardized extract: 8% pinoresinol di-β-D-glucoside.

 Study 1: NO BP difference (likely under-dosed at 500 mg).
 Study 2 (in vitro): Eucommia at 0.5% w/v reduced isoproterenol-stimulated lipolysis by ~50% (p<0.001) — beta-blocker activity.
-Study 3: BP reduced by AVERAGE 7.5/3.9 mmHg (p<0.008) at higher dose.
+Study 3: BP reduced by average 7.5/3.9 mmHg (p<0.008) at higher dose.
 Conclusion: 'Standardized Eucommia extract reduced BP and has beta-adrenergic blocking activity.
 Eucommia may be appropriate nutraceutical intervention for prehypertension.'
-Foundational Western RCT for the cardiovascular indication.
+Foundational Western clinical trial for the cardiovascular indication.

 2